maglore9900/personal_Ollama_FAQ/README.md

 Look up your GPU, is it supported?  [https://github.com/ollama/ollama/blob/main/docs/gpu.md](https://github.com/ollama/ollama/blob/main/docs/gpu.md)
 If yes, how much VRAM does it have?
-You will want the size of the model in GBs + 1~2 GBs
+You will want the size of the model in GBs + 1~2 GBs to be less than your total VRAM.
+Keep in mind that other things might be using your VRAM as well.

 ![](images/vram.jpg)